 sftp 'maxiv_user_name'@sftp.maxiv.lu.se

-Next you need to provide the “otp” code, which will be sent to your mobile number via SMS. - Go to the directory that you want to transfer.
+Enter your password and next you will be prompted for the “otp” code, which will be sent to your mobile number via SMS. - Go to the directory that you want to transfer.
 This will typically be under /data/visitors/’beamline’/’your_proposal’/’date’/…

 get -R <dir>